brunoskorepa/freeze/README.md

-# Freeze
+# FreeZe
-Freeze is a Windows application that allows you to freeze one monitor in a dual-monitor setup for presentations.
+FreeZe is a Windows application that allows you to freeze one monitor in a dual-monitor setup for presentations.

 ## Features
 - Pause your presentation screen with a hotkey (default: CTRL-SHIFT-Z)